asherrera1/CMSC-207-Mini-Project/README.md

 Project Deliverables
 =====================
 1. Website structure - The website is a single-page website that contains the following sections:
    a.
-Header (Home)
+Header (Home):
-		   - contains Name, Site title, navigation links
+   		Contains Name, Site title, navigation links.
    b.
-About Me
-		   - contains some info about the author, face picture and some fun facts.
+About Me: contains some info about the author, face picture and some fun facts.
 		   - Clicking on the button underneath the photo shows 5 different fun facts.

 		c.
 Other Info